deldhinoR/FleetController_V0.2/README.md

 ⚠️ **Warning: This controller has NOT been tested on real UAVs.
 Use only in simulation environments.** ⚠️

-A more advanced and realistic **3-UAV fleet controller** using ROS2 and MAVROS.
+A more advanced and realistic **3-UAV fleet controller** using ROS2 and MAVROS works with PX4-Autopilot.
 This version implements a **triangular formation** and supports leader-follower coordination.

 ## Features